carvel-dev/ytt-schema-v1-preview/author-k8s-deployment/README.md

 1. Add a file `config/schema.yml`
 2. In that file, write a schema for the data values `config/secret.yml` expects.
 The schema should:
-    - check for the presence of these data values (and fails if not provided):
+    - declares the following Data Values (and fails if not provided):
         - `jwt`
         - `jwt.policy`
         - `jwt.policy.activeKeyId`